dOrgTech/DAOstack-collab/README.md

 # How to Use this Repo
 This repo facilitates collaboration via issue tracking.
 Essentially, the problems and ideas which we believe to be important will appear on the Issues tab.
 Anyone can suggest an idea by creating a new issue.

-- [**Issues**](https://github.com/dOrgTech/DAOstack-collab/issues) Find projects to work on or suggest projects for others to work on.
+- [**Issues**](https://github.com/dOrgTech/DAOstack-collab/issues): Find projects to work on or suggest projects for others.
-- [**Proposals**](https://github.com/dOrgTech/DAOstack-collab/tree/master/proposals): See passed proposals or add your own through a PR.
+- [**Proposals**](https://github.com/dOrgTech/DAOstack-collab/tree/master/proposals): See passed proposals or add your own.
 - [**Roadmap**](https://github.com/dOrgTech/DAOstack-collab/wiki): Learn about the broader direction the stack.

 ## Submitting a Proposal

-All funding proposals must be submitted to the [Genesis DAO](https://alchemy.daostack.io/dao/0x294f999356ed03347c7a23bcbcf8d33fa41dc830) for consideration.
+All funding proposals must be submitted to the Genesis DAO for consideration.
 This repo is only intended to add convenience and reduce information asymmetries for builders in the DAOstack ecosystem.

-We recommend that you add your proposal details to this repo via Pull Request, then link to the PR in the proposal that you create on Alchemy.
+We recommend that you add your proposal details to this repo via Pull Request, then link to the PR in the proposal that you create on [Alchemy](https://alchemy.daostack.io/dao/0x294f999356ed03347c7a23bcbcf8d33fa41dc830).

 # Looking for more?